EisigesEis/SendRecurring/README.md

 # SendRecurring

 This inefficient AutoHotkey Script will send a recurring digit or numerical sequence a select amount of times.<br>

+### Caveats
-**Editing your input or switching tabs may invalidate the sequence requiring you to re-type.**
+- Editing your input or switching tabs may invalidate the sequence requiring you to re-type.
+- May drain battery due to analyzing all text inputs.
+Run this script only when needed.

 ### Installation
 1. Install [AutoHotkey](https://www.autohotkey.com/) - *"Current Version" recommended.*